 The Cornish Cider Festival celebrates the best in local cider making.

 Offering an extensive range of Cornish and regional ciders, as well as apple pressing, music, a cider maker’s competition and lots more, all in the beautiful ancient town of Lostwithiel, situated at the entrance of Cornwall’s Fowey valley.

 Now in its glorious tenth year, the festival is a permanent fixture in the Southwest’s food and drink calendar, enjoyed by hundreds of cider and music lovers every autumn.
 Here, we hope to tell you more about the festival, what it has to offer and why you should come long to this great little event.

 What to expect on the day

-The festival starts at 11am, when the bar will be open.
-If you are entering the amateur cider maker’s competition, please bring your entries in early before the judging begins around 1pm.
+The festival starts at 10am, when the bar will be open.
+If you are entering the amateur cider maker’s competition or apple pie competition, please bring your entries in early before the judging begins around 1pm.
 The cider press will also start around this time, where you will be able to press your own apples or ones purchased at the festival.

 Sat 5th October 2019